<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 thermocouple | Chemical/Petrochemical | Oil & Gas

-Thermocouples are essential instruments designed to monitor temperature in critical applications involving harsh conditions, extreme weather and high-vibration environments.
-They are often used in automation, power, pharmaceuticals, life sciences, clean-in-place, refining, and chemical system installations.
-When configured to meet the demands of equipment like turbine systems, gas compressors, pumps and other equipment, the main function of the thermocouple is to provide clear and reliable signals to communicate whether a system is working properly, or not.
+This article was originally published on December 4, 2023, by Rick Zerafin and updated on September 26, 2024.
+If your work involves critical applications with harsh conditions, extreme weather and high-vibration environments, thermocouples are essential instruments that can keep your system operating efficiently.
+They are often used in equipment like turbine systems, gas compressors, pumps and other equipment to provide clear and reliable signals to communicate whether a system is working properly, or not.
 In doing so, these instruments help reduce downtime, lower maintenance costs and increase productivity.
-A key part of the configuration process is selection of the correct junction type for optimal sensor performance.
-My knowledge in this area is based on 20 years of experience working as an engineer specializing in temperature measurement instruments.
+Selecting the correct junction type is critical to ensure optimal temperature sensor performance.
+With 40 years of measurement instrument experience, I am often asked about the differences and benefits of each junction option.
 In this article, you will learn about the different thermocouple components, including two of the most common types of junctions: grounded and ungrounded.
 You will also learn the advantages of each junction type, and which is preferable for different applications.
 When you are done reading, you will have a clear understanding of the best junction to select for your specific needs.

 Blog Feature